porchlight/porchlight.github.io/docs/posts/today-im-listening-to-living-in-a-chemical-world-with-the-natural-man-band-the-natural-m-n-band.md

 ---
-title: "Today I'm listening to:  LIVING IN A CHEMICAL WORLD WITH THE NATURAL MAN BAND - The Natural M*n Band"
+title: "Today I'm listening to: The Natural M*n Band - LIVING IN A CHEMICAL WORLD WITH THE NATURAL MAN BAND"
 date: March 30, 2022 1:10 PM
 author: travis
 tags: